alexantao/aquaeye/README.md

 </div>

 The code for the display is in the code directory of this git (round-display.yaml).
+**Don't forget to allow actions from the display to HomeAssistant Instance, or the command buttons will not work !**

 # **PROJECT FILES AND ESPHOME CODE**